rocky-linux/documentation/docs/books/lxd_server/02-zfs_setup.md

 What this says is to create a pool called "storage" that is ZFS on the device */dev/sdb*.

-Once the pool is created, it's a good idea to reboot the server again at this point.
+After creating the pool, reboot the server again.